lmweber/nnSVG/README.md

 ```

+## Input data format

+In the examples below, we assume the input data are provided as a [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor object.
+In this case, the outputs are stored in the `rowData` of the `SpatialExperiment` object.

+However, the inputs can also be provided as a numeric matrix of normalized and transformed counts (e.g. log-transformed normalized counts) and a numeric matrix of spatial coordinates.

+To provide the inputs as numeric matrices, please install the development version of the package from [GitHub](https://github.com/lmweber/nnSVG) or the `devel` version of Bioconductor (which will become the new Bioconductor release version in October 2022).

 ## Workflow

 An example workflow is provided in the package vignette from [Bioconductor](https://bioconductor.org/packages/nnSVG) and shown here in short form.